Kibitzer

 Kibitzer is a Yiddish term for a spectator, usually one who offers (often unwanted) advice or commentary.
-The term can be applied to any activity, but is most commonly used to describe spectators in games such as contract bridge, chess and Schafkopf.
+The term can be applied to any activity, but is most commonly used to describe spectators in games such as contract bridge, chess, Go, and Schafkopf.

 In card games, a kibitzer simply refers to a spectator watching a player's hand; kibitzers are expected to remain silent and not impact the game.

 Kibitz and kibitzer are derived from German kiebitzen, to look over a card-player's shoulder, perhaps derived from Kiebitz, a lapwing or peewit.

 Other uses

 The verb kibitz can also refer to idle chatting or side conversations.

 In computer science the term is the title of a programming language released by NIST, as a sub-project of the Expect programming language, that allows two users to share one shell session, taking turns typing one after another.

 There is a 1930 film called The Kibitzer which is based on the 1929 three-act comedy play by the same name.

 Jane Jacobs describes a kibitzer as someone who keeps a look-out on a street, and seeing suspicious activity, intervenes to help the victim.
 In this way, kibitzers help keep streets safe.